YashM246/Basic_MCP_Project/README.md

 - Use case: Tools and resources are on the same local machine
 - Process-to-process communication within same system

-SSE (Server-Sent Events):
+**SSE (Server-Sent Events):**
 - HTTP-based communication over network
 - Server runs independently on specified host/port
 - Requires manual server startup before client connection
-- Better for distributed systems and remote tool access
+- Good for distributed systems and remote tool access
 - Allows multiple clients to connect to same server instance
 - Use case: Tools and resources are on external/remote servers
-- Network-based communication across different systems

-Why the difference?
-- STDIO: Direct process communication for local tools (same machine)
-- SSE: Network communication for remote tools (different machines/services)
+**Note on Streamable HTTP**: Since this demo was recorded, MCP has introduced a third transport mechanism called Streamable HTTP, which is now the recommended approach for production environments.
+While not demonstrated in this basic example, it provides enhanced reliability and production readiness compared to SSE.

+Transport Selection Guide:
+- **STDIO**: Local development and testing (demonstrated here)
+- **SSE**: Basic network communication and learning (demonstrated here)
+- **Streamable HTTP**: Production deployments (not included in this demo)

 FUNDAMENTAL MCP CONCEPTS
 ------------------------